Artist Andy Holden and his ornithologist father Peter take us on a journey from nest-building to egg-collecting. Or is it the other way around?

-This exhibition brings together Andy and Peter’s personal collections of found objects with sculpted birdsong, a human-scale bower bird nest, exquisite replica eggs crafted from porcelain and two new video works.
+This exhibition brings together Andy and Peter’s personal collections of found objects with birdsong, a human-scale bower bird structure, delicate birds’ nests from our own collection, thousands of exquisite replica eggs and two new video works.

 ‘A show of marvels’ – The Observer

 ‘A risky celebration of the dastardly life of birds – The Guardian